XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/tickets.md

 [Transactions](transaction-basics.html) have sequence numbers so that any given transaction can execute no more than once.
 Sequence numbers also make sure any given transaction is unique: if you send the exact same amount of money to the same person multiple times, the Sequence Number is one detail that is guaranteed to be different each time.
 Finally, Sequence Numbers provide an elegant way to put transactions in a consistent order, even if some of them to arrive out of order when sent throughout the network.

 However, there are some situations where sequence numbers are too limiting.
-Some possible situations include:
+For example:

 - Two or more users share access to an account, each with the ability to send transactions independently.
 If these users try to send transactions around the same time without coordinating first, they may each try to use the same Sequence number for different transactions, and only one can succeed.
 - You may want to prepare and sign a transaction in advance, then save it in some secure storage so that it can be executed at any future point if certain events occur.
 However, if you want to continue using your account as normal in the meantime, you don't know what Sequence number the set-aside transaction will need.